Skip to main content

 Is this only useful during onboarding, or does it help current staff too?

 Both, and most owners end up using it more for current staff than they expected.
-The onboarding use case is the clearest — new hires have the most questions, the least context, and the highest interruption cost.
-But tenured staff use it differently: they don't ask how to do something, they ask where the current version of a thing lives.
-'What's our current fee schedule for commercial properties?'
-'Which form does a patient sign for out-of-network billing?'
-'What's the updated process since we switched billing platforms?'
-These are questions that eat five minutes apiece when someone has to go hunting.
-The agent returns the answer in thirty seconds with a citation, which is faster than Slack-searching for it.
-The gap-reporting function benefits everyone too — if a tenured employee's question comes back with no confident answer, that's a documentation gap the whole team shares.
+The onboarding case is the clearest, since new hires carry the most questions, the least context, and the highest interruption cost.
+But tenured staff use it differently.
+They don't ask how to do something.
+They ask where the current version of a thing lives.
+What's our current fee schedule for commercial properties?
+Which form does a patient sign for out-of-network billing?
+What's the updated process since we switched billing platforms?
+Those questions eat five minutes apiece when someone has to go hunting.
+The agent returns the answer in thirty seconds with a citation, faster than team chat-searching for it.
+The gap-reporting function helps everyone too: if a tenured employee's question comes back with no confident answer, that's a documentation gap the whole team shares.

 How do we measure whether this is actually working?